konohiroaki/deep-initializer/readme.md

     deep.addTypeInitializer(Integer.class, new CustomIntegerInit());
     System.out.println(deep.init(Integer.class)); // ==> 10
-    // Added initializer takes priority than the default.
+    // Custom initializer takes priority than the default.
 (Specifically, later added has higher priority)

     deep.removeFieldInitializer(String.class);
     System.out.println(deep.init(C.class).str); // ==> ""
     // Field initializer for String.class is removed
-    // and there is no custom field initializer for String.class set after that.
+    // and there's no custom field initializer for String.class set after that.
     // In this case, it fallbacks to type initializer.
-    // You haven't added any custom type initializer for String.class thus it will use the default one.
+    // You haven't added any custom type initializer for String.class thus it'll use the default one.
 }
 ```